DETAILED ACTION

 Greyscale

-a needle assembly (device shown in figure 2 except for elements 30, 31, 20) having a needle hub 50, 51, 52 and a needle 40 that extends distally from the needle hub 50, 51, 52, the needle hub 50, 51, 52 being coupled to the catheter adapter 30, 31 such that the needle 40 extends through the catheter 20; and
+a needle assembly (device shown in figure 2 except for elements 30, 31, 20) having a needle hub 50, 51, 52 and a needle 40 that extends distally from the needle hub 50, 51, 52, along the longitudinal axis, the needle hub 50, 51, 52 being coupled to the catheter adapter 30, 31 such that the needle 40 extends through the catheter 20; and

 Regarding claim 13, Haining teaches wherein the needle cover 10 includes a channel (see “C” in figure 1 above) and the catheter adapter includes a push tab 110 extends through and slides within the channel (see “C” in figure 1 above), the push tab enabling a clinician to slide the catheter adapter out from the needle cover (engagement of element 110 with element “C” in figure 1 above enables clinician to slide the catheter adapter out from the needle cover, the claim do not require the clinician directly holding or pushing the push tab to slide the catheter adapter).

-Claims 3-5, 7, 10, 14-16 and 18-20 are rejected under 35 U.S.C.
-103 as being unpatentable over Haining (US 5,176,650) in view of Firth et al. (US 5,356, 392).
+Claims 3, 7, 10 and 18-20 are rejected under 35 U.S.C.
+103 as being unpatentable over Haining (US 5,176,650) in view of Alvarez (US 4,170,993) and further in view of Firth et al. (US 5,356,392).

-Furthermore, Firth teaches a design of a needle shield (figure 3a) wherein the one or more channels 10 extend along the needle hub 1 and the corresponding one or more guides 35 formed on the needle cover 2 for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).
+Furthermore, Firth teaches a design of a needle shield (figure 3a) wherein the one or more channels 10 extend along the needle hub 1 and the one or more guides 35 formed on the needle cover 2 for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).

-Therefore, it would have been prima facie obvious to one of ordinary skill in the art, before the effective filing of the claimed invention to modify the placement of the one or more channels and the corresponding one or more guides of Haining to incorporate the one or more channels extend along the needle hub and the corresponding one or more guides are formed on the needle cover as taught by Firth for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).
+Therefore, it would have been prima facie obvious to one of ordinary skill in the art, before the effective filing of the claimed invention to modify the placement of the one or more channels and the corresponding one or more guides of Haining to incorporate the one or more channels extend along the needle hub and the one or more guides are formed on the needle cover as taught by Firth for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).

 However, Firth teaches wherein the needle hub includes one or more entries 17 corresponding to the one or more channels 10 by which the one or more guides 35 enter the one or more channels 10 for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).

-Therefore, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing of the claimed invention to modify the one or more channels of Haining to incorporate wherein the needle hub includes one or more entries corresponding to the one or more channels by which the one or more guides enter the one or more channels as taught by Firth for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).
+Therefore, it would have been prima facie obvious to one of ordinary skill in the art before the effective filing of the claimed invention to modify the one or more channels of modified Haining to incorporate wherein the needle hub includes one or more entries corresponding to the one or more channels by which the one or more guides enter the one or more channels as taught by Firth for the purpose of using a well-known alternative configuration to perform relative movement between the needle hub and the needle cover (column 4, line 61- column 5, line 2).

-Regarding claim 10, Haining discloses the claimed invention substantially as claimed, as set forth above in claim 1.
-Haining is silent regarding wherein the needle hub includes one or more cutouts and the needle shield includes one or more support tabs that insert through the one or more cutouts to assembly the needle hub and needle shield.
+Regarding claim 10, modified Haining discloses the claimed invention substantially as claimed, as set forth above in claim 1.
+Modified Haining is silent regarding wherein the needle hub includes one or more cutouts and the needle shield includes one or more support tabs that insert through the one or more cutouts to assembly the needle hub and the needle shield.

 However, Firth teaches wherein the needle hub 1 includes one or more cutouts 11 and the needle shield 2 includes one or more support tabs 35 that insert through the one or more cutouts 11 to assembly the needle hub 1 and needle shield 2 for the purpose of limiting the movement between the needle hub and the needle cover (column 4, lines 63-67).

-Therefore, it would have been prima facie obvious to one of the ordinary skill in the art, before the effective filing of the claimed invention to modify the needle hub of Haining to incorporate wherein the needle hub includes one or more cutouts and the needle shield includes one or more support tabs that insert through the one or more cutouts to assembly the needle hub and needle shield as taught by Firth for the purpose of limiting the movement between the needle hub and the needle cover (column 4, lines 63-67).
+Therefore, it would have been prima facie obvious to one of the ordinary skill in the art, before the effective filing of the claimed invention to modify the needle hub of modified Haining to incorporate wherein the needle hub includes one or more cutouts and the needle shield includes one or more support tabs that insert through the one or more cutouts to assembly the needle hub and needle shield as taught by Firth for the purpose of limiting the movement between the needle hub and the needle cover (column 4, lines 63-67).

 Regarding claim 18, Haining discloses an IV catheter device 1 (figure 1) comprising:

-a needle assembly (device shown in figure 2 except for elements 30, 31, 20) having a needle hub 50, 51, 52 and a needle 40 that extends distally from the needle hub 50, 51, 52, the needle hub 50, 51, 52 being coupled to the catheter adapter 30, 31 such that the needle 40 extends through the catheter 20; and
+a needle assembly (device shown in figure 2 except for elements 30, 31, 20) having a needle hub 50, 51, 52 and a needle 40 that extends distally from the needle hub 50, 51, 52 along the longitudinal axis, the needle hub 50, 51, 52 being coupled to the catheter adapter 30, 31 such that the needle 40 extends through the catheter 20; and

 a needle cover 10 that is coupled to the needle hub 50, 51, 52, the needle cover 10 including a channel (see “C” in figure 1 above) within which the push tab 110 of the catheter adapter slides.
-Haining is silent regarding the needle hub having one or more channels that extend lengthwise along the needle hub and a needle cover having one or more guides that are positioned within the one or more channels to thereby couple the needle cover to the needle hub.
+Haining is silent regarding the needle hub having one or more channels that extend longitudinally along the needle hub and a needle cover having one or more guides that are positioned within the one or more channels to thereby couple the needle cover to the needle hub.

 Instead, Haining is disclosing the opposite to the claimed limitations i.e. the needle cover having one or more channels and the needle hub includes one or more guides that are positioning within the one or more channels.